vigneshwaranr/blog_posts/2020_05_16_Monads_for_the_newbies.md

 Hi.
-There are plenty of articles in the Internet about Monads but nothing is simple enough to understand for a specific set of audience who used to predominantly written imperative Java methods and has just moving to FP especially Scala (like the past me several years back).
+There are plenty of articles in the Internet about Monads but nothing is simple enough to understand for a specific set of audience who used to predominantly written imperative Java methods and has just moving to FP especially Scala (like the past me several years back and like my newly joined colleagues).

 So in this article I try to explain Monads in a way that is easily understandable for them.
 If you already know what is a Monad, then don't read this and judge.